Generation of measures on the torus with good sequences of integers: Proof of for indicators

 \section{Proof of \cref{thm:general_representability} for indicators}

 Strictly speaking, we have already begun the proof of \cref{thm:general_representability} in the previous section, when we proved that at an irrational number every measure with Jordan measurable Radon-Nikodym derivative can be represented.
 Our fixed set up in this section is that we are given a good ``base'' set $R\subset \setN$ and an irrational number $\alpha$.
-Since the set $R$ is fixed throughout the section, we suppress the set $R$ from our notations, so we write
+Since the set $R$ is fixed throughout the section, we suppress the set $R$ from our notation for the limit measure,

-When we consider the elements of $R$ arranged in the increasing sequence $(r_n)$, we identify a subset $S$ of $R$ with the index set $\set*{n}{r_n\in S}$, and we denote this index set also by $S$.